SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 • A Personalised Section with Log In/Sign Up functions.
 There businesses can publish ads about Food they want to donate and get in touch with charities/NGOs.

+• Create the newsletter and automate email sending.

 ## Technologies Used

 ### Languages Used